CKATONY/NCSU-Final-Project-R-Shiny/README.md

 ### Install the packages:

 Use the code in R:

 install.packages(c("shiny","tidyverse","shinyWidgets","factoextra","shinydashboard","randomForest","caret","elasticnet"))
-if you want to install the individual package, just use install.package("any package you don't have in your R")
+if you want to install the individual package, just use install.packages("any package you don't have in your R")

 After the installations, you can load those packages using: